 If you have someone else prepare Form 941 on your company’s behalf, the preparer must fill out the Paid Preparer Use Only section.
 This section includes the preparer’s name, signature, firm’s name, address, phone number, EIN, and date.
 Your preparer must also check off whether or not they’re self-employed.

 After you complete all three pages of 941 and sign it, you’re ready to submit your form to the IRS.

 4. Submit Form 941

 Where you file Form 941 depends on your state and whether you make a deposit with your filing.
-To find out where you need to mail your completed form, check out the IRS’s website.
+To find out where to mail Form 941, check out the IRS’s website.
 You might also be able to electronically file Form 941, depending on your business and state.

 File a new Form 941 with the IRS every quarter.
 Because Form 941 is a quarterly form, it has multiple due dates: